-Component 2: Practical Performance - internally marked and externally moderated (30% of the qualification).
+Component 3: Practical Performance - internally marked and externally moderated (30% of the qualification).
 Students will be assessed in 3 different sports.
 One must be a team sport, the second an individual sport and the third can be a team or individual sport.
+Each sport is worth 35 marks.

-Component 3: Personal Analysis and Evaluation (PAE).
+Component 3: Personal Exercise Programme (PEP).
 Internally marked and externally moderated (10% of the qualification).

-GCSE PE allows progression to A Level PE and vocational, such as BTEC and National Diplomas.
+GCSE PE allows progression to post 16 courses in PE, and vocational qualifications such as BTEC and National Diplomas.
 The course develops the transferable skills and key skills that employers are looking for and can lead to a wide variety of employment opportunities.
 This can include further training in such areas as recreational management, leisure activities, coaching, officiating, the fitness industry, the armed forces and the civil service.